-For someone buying a home, commercial property or who may be refinancing a mortgage, is all title insurance created equal?
+For someone buying a home, commercial property or who may be refinancing a mortgage, all title insurance is NOT created equal!

 This fact renders title insurance completely different from forward looking insurance such as health or auto that is protecting the owner against some future and unknown occurrence.

 Points To Ponder When Comparing Two Title Insurance Providers!

 Whether insurance is backward or forward looking, a policyholder wants to be 100% sure that were a claim ever to arise that the financial strength of the insurance underwriter is strong and will never pose a problem relative to its ability to pay.

 For the sake of argument therefore, let’s assume that the underwriter your attorney (for a purchase) or financial institution (for a mortgage refinance) works with is one of the financially strongest and highest-rated insurers in the marketplace.

 If the underwriter being used is one of the best, is the title insurance company chosen to provide your title insurance policy now rendered irrelevant?